sanimalp/mythbrake/README.md

 This transcoding is SLOOOOWW on HD content on my terrible dual-core AMD machine.

-this script can send email, if sendmail is configured on your machine.
+This script can send email, if sendmail is configured on your machine.

+The resulting file size is cut down by about half.

+If you watch a recording before all this finishes, funny things happen. like.. it fails..

+I am using mythtv 0.28.
+I suspect it will work on later versions, but have not tried it.

 ## Source Formats